ESN2025/GEOFFRE_Project/readme.md

 ## Introduction

-In this lab we have to make a 7 segment driver driven by an AVMM interface to count up.
+In this lab we have to add a timer IP to the SoPc so that the NISO2 cpu gets one IRQ per second to precisely count up.

 ## System architecture